andreiagbisit/ts_blackjack/README.md

 <section>
   <h1>Blackjack in TypeScript</h1>
   <p>
-    A <strong>TypeScript</strong>-based terminal Blackjack game running in a
+    A <strong>TypeScript</strong>-based terminal game of Blackjack running in a
     <strong>Node.js</strong> environment.<br />
     This project is inspired by <strong>Tech With Tim</strong>’s take-home project from his video:
     <a href="https://youtu.be/iJkaAJUzeWQ?si=rxYplDRSxr1XtNTT" target="_blank" rel="noopener noreferrer">